Sedgwick County Commissioners approve the 2020 budget, with changes

 The budget also gives Comcare $20,000 for security for their children’s program which will let them extend hours.

-Commissioners also approved the 20-million-dollar budget for the w sedgwick county fire district.
+Commissioners also approved the $20 million budget for the west Sedgwick County Fire District.